-Gordon O. Godwin from
+Gordon O. Godwin from North Carolina

 Good to start

 September 03, 2011Easy to use.
 Takes some time to learn to pinpoint.

 August 06, 2008Picked it up in a pawn shop for $45.00.
 First time out found $1.21 at a place I had been before and had used more costly detectors.
 This is a great detector.

 Highly Recommend this Starter Detector

 The downside is it's hard to pinpoint and there's no headphone jack.
 With practice, pinpointing gets easier or if your on the beach, you can just dig a big hole :) I put a piece of duct tape over the speaker to quiet it down a little.

 You can find treasure with this cheap detector and may even pay for it with your finds.
 That's harder to do with a $800 Whites.

 Overall: Excellent bang for the buck!